LLNL/GRAPE/README.md

     grape status
     # commit to your local repo all staged changes in all subprojects
     grape commit
-    # Update your topic branch with recent changes on the public branch
+    # Update your topic branch with recent changes on the destination public branch
     grape md
     # publish your branch to the appropriate public branch (e.g. master, develop, release, etc)
     grape publish